 On 13 March VKontakte’s administrators blocked AntiMaidan-Samara for its ‘incitement to acts of violence.’
 Lyudmila Kuzmina, coordinator of the Civic Voice Association, believes however that the ‘community’ was set up with the approval of Russia’s security agencies and Centre for Combating Extremism.
 ‘They could only have got the addresses and photos of campaigners and where they lived from the police and the security service, who have files on anyone involved in any opposition activity’, she says.
 ‘Now they’re beginning to harass us.

-‘After every picket or protest rally the people who take part get threats.
+Members of the Samara branch of the NOD hold a banner with the words 'Motherland, Freedom, Putin' via VK.com‘After every picket or protest rally the people who take part get threats.
 Two students who were at the 2 March picket were unofficially warned by their teachers that if they didn’t stop attending protest actions they would be thrown out of university.
 People are becoming afraid to join opposition parties or come to rallies.
 The police take no notice of this harassment.
 It confirms the fact that Russia is now a totalitarian police state.’

 The pressure increases